 - Masturbation is low-risk for COVID-19.

 - Wash hands and toys with soap and water before and after use for 20 seconds.
 Do not use hand sanitizer on toys or your genitals.

-- If you are having sex with a partner, it is safest to do so with someone you live with in your household or within your social circle.
+- If you are having sex with a partner, it is safest to do so with someone you live with in your household.